lavanyalaguduva/policy-expert-enquiry-form-automation/README.md

 4. utils - Includes util classes to create field selectors from csv file and to fetch values to be entered

+#### Keys
+Following keys need to be understood while adding data for this test automation.

+1. Section key - This comes from feature file.
+This decides which csv file should be picked to fetch the field selectors for the fields present in that relevant section.

+eg., "about me", "about property"

+2. fieldName - should be same in csv and json file.
+T his helps to choose the appropriate field selector and field input value.

+To automate further, add rows in csv and json files for the required fields and add methods in FieldInteractions if the method is not available for the field type.

 #### CucumberTestSuite - Test runner

 #### Command to run all the operations